 Each borrower may opt to take a mortgage for their share, so there is a first, second and maybe even a third mortgage on the title.
 However, each lender has to agree to this arrangement.

 Alternatively, you might consider setting out the parties’ rights and obligations in the event of a default in a written agreement drafted by a qualified legal adviser.

-While co-buying a home can be a savvy buying idea, it’s important to obtain independent financial, tax and legal advice.
+While purchasing a home with others can be a savvy buying idea, it’s important to obtain independent financial, tax and legal advice.
 That way, you can protect your rights and enjoy peaceful property co-ownership now and in the future.

 Ready to get started?
 Try our Mortgage Repayments calculator to see what your repayments could look like on a Pepper Money home loan.